T0mSIlver/OCT_GANs/README.md

 DFE to OCT looks better than the opposite.

 I saved the weights but I may not reuse them.
 Let's allow the model to run on two GPUs and train on kaggle with the paper learning rate.
-Note : global loss was still decreasing (not identity mapping loss but we set lambda_identity to 0)
+Note : global loss was still decreasing (not identity mapping loss but we set lambda_identity to 0).
+After training for several more epochs on 20000 samples, results do not look very promising.
+Maybe I should use the identity loss.

 ### ***WIP*** 3. : pix2pix DFE to OCT